1nfinigon/omclone/README.md

 I've repeatedly had to lower the AdamW lr from 4e-4 to 5e-6, to avoid instability.

+Introduced altline = more res layers (res, res, respool, res, res, convtime, res, res, respool, res, res)
+Killed altline at 120M because it was tracking mainline loss/policy extremely closely

+Note that when I changed the ratios of human-seed-to-mcts data, there were drastic loss changes (increase, and then decrease again).

+This implies that right now the mainline model architecture is not the limiting factor, but instead the quality of the training data is the limiting factor.

+Introduced to mainline the parallel search speedups at 172M, and increased playouts from 100/600 to 1000/6000.

 # Future work

 Technical/impl work: